hellohaptik/HINT3/README.md

  accepted at EMNLP-2020's
   [Insights workshop](https://insights-workshop.github.io/)

-Preprint for the paper is available [here](https://arxiv.org/abs/2009.13833)
+Published paper is available [here](https://www.aclweb.org/anthology/2020.insights-1.16/)

 **Update Feb 2021: We noticed in our analysis of the results that there are few ground truth labels which are incorrect.
 Hence, we're releasing